 Chinese banks extended CNY 1.89 trillion in new yuan loans in May of 2022, a sharp increase from more than a 4-year high of CNY 645.4 billion hit in April.
 Figures came well above market expectations of CNY 1.3 trillion and CNY 1.5 trillion a year earlier, as the Chinese authorities increased support to try to mitigate the effects of covid lockdowns, including a cut in benchmark reference rate for mortgages, tax credit rebates and postponing social security payments and loan repayments.
 Meanwhile, the M2 money supply rose 11.1%, above 10.5% in April and forecasts of 10.4% and outstanding yuan loans increased 11%, above 10.9% in April and forecasts of 10.7%. source: People's Bank of China

 Banks Balance Sheet in China averaged 857.51 CNY Billion from 2004 until 2022, reaching an all time high of 3980 CNY Billion in January of 2022 and a record low of -32.10 CNY Billion in July of 2005.
 This page provides - China New Yuan Loans - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China New Yuan Loans - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Banks Balance Sheet in China is expected to be 1350.00 CNY Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Banks Balance Sheet in China to stand at 1223.65 in 12 months time.
-In the long-term, the China New Yuan Loans is projected to trend around 1223.48 CNY Billion in 2020, according to our econometric models.
+Banks Balance Sheet in China is expected to be 2200.00 CNY Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China New Yuan Loans is projected to trend around 1200.00 CNY Billion in 2023 and 1800.00 CNY Billion in 2024, according to our econometric models.